 Climate Change Awareness: Empirical Evidence for the European Union

-Keywords: climate change, environmental attitude, green bonds, mitigation policy, EU
+Keywords: climate change, environmental attitudes/concern, mitigation policy, EU

 JEL Classification: Q50, Q54, Q58